Columbus Metropolitan Library: Construction of the Main Library

 The system's Main Library was built to replace the reading rooms.
 It was constructed from 1903 to 1906 primarily using funds donated by Andrew Carnegie.
 Columbus was initially passed over by Carnegie for funds to build a large main library, as it was against his preference for smaller branches accessible to local working class residents.
 Library director John Pugh traveled to New York City and secured Carnegie's $150,000 donation after bonding over their similar heritage; Carnegie was Scottish and Pugh was Welsh.
 Carnegie's secretary composed a letter stating that, “not more than one hundred and fifty thousand dollars would be spent upon the main building,” on the condition that the city fund the library for, “at least twenty thousand dollars a year.”
 The City Council approved the offer and used the initial funds to purchase the $40,000 estate of Thomas Ewing Miller at 96 S. Grant Avenue.
 With cost of construction exceeding initial estimates, Carnegie agreed to fund an additional $50,000, bringing his full donation to $200,000.
 A construction contract was awarded to James Westwater & Company, and the building was ready for occupancy in the fall of 1906.
 The building had a cost of $310,000; the city covered the remaining amount and agreed to pay at least $20,000 per year in maintenance and growth; a stipulation of Carnegie's gift.
 Carnegie's library was dedicated on April 4, 1907.

 Expansion

 On January 23, 1928, the City Council approved $30,000 to fund the first four branch libraries.
 The Clintonville, Linden, Parsons, and Hilltop branches opened on October 4 of the same year.
 Additional branches included Linden, Northside, Franklinton, Hilltop, Whitehall, Eastside, Beechwold, Parsons, Northern Lights, Hilliard, Livingston, Reynoldsburg, Bolivar Arms, Morse Road, Gahanna, Clintonville, Martin Luther King, Dublin, South High, Driving Park, House of Knowledge, Channingway, Hilltonia, and Shepard, opened between 1935 and 1980.
-All branches were converted for handicapped access beginning in June 1980.
+All branches were converted for accessibility beginning in June 1980.
 On June 28, 1989, library trustees voted to change the name of the library from Public Library of Columbus and Franklin County to Columbus Metropolitan Library.

 Since it initially opened, the Main Library has undergone four major renovations and expansions to accommodate the city's increasing population, in the 1950s, 1961, 1990–1991, and 2015–2016.